jessecascio/dtest/src/algorithm/graph-kosaraju/README.md

 ## Overview

 A directed graph is strongly connected if there is a path between all pairs of vertices.
-A strongly connected component of a directed graph is a component where every vertex is strongly connected to one another.another task can start.
+A strongly connected component of a directed graph is a component where every vertex is strongly connected to one another.
 Determining strongly connected components in a directed graph can be beneficial for grouping vertices and determining relationships between the groups of vertices.
 Also, by determining strongly connected components one can make a graph acylic by treating the grouped vertices as a single vertice in a graph.

 By using Kosaraju’s algorithm we can determine how many (or actual paths) of all of the strongly connected components in a graph in O(e+v) time and O(v) space.